Why are there villains?

 Inquiry 7 Manufactured Villains

 There are real people who are represented as villains, often in news reports or documentaries.
 Whether they are villains or not depends on who is looking, i.e., the audience.
-Donald Trump has represented Kim Jong-un, the leader of North Korea, as a villain.
+Audiences negotiate meaning is a media literacy key concept that means that audiences determine what is true, sexy, evil, heroic, etc. Donald Trump represented Kim Jong-un, the leader of North Korea, as a villain.
 North Korean leaders have represented the USA—and especially Donald Trump—as a villain.

 How has each group used the codes and conventions of villainy to represent one another?

-How do these representations of the enemy as a villain help each man maintain his power and popularity with his people?
+How did these representations of the enemy as a villain help each man maintain his power and popularity with his people?

 “Rocket Man” “Dotard”

 What other examples of manufactured villains can you find?

 Some villains have backstories that reveal abusive experiences that led to their villainy.

 Can you think of any examples of such villains? (e.g., V in V for Vendetta)

 Consider Spiderman and Batman, who are seen as heroes by some characters but as villains by others.